 My name is Cameron Fullerton and I am the Assistant Cross Country coach at Rapid City Stevens High School.
-I have coached at Stevens for 5 years and am also an alumnus of the Stevens Runnin’ Raiders
+I have coached at Stevens for 5 years and am also an alumnus of the Stevens Runnin’ Raiders program.

 Running is my passion!